Wilderness Systems Tarpon 105 Review

 Glide and Tracking

-The Tarpon 105's hull is flat for the most part, but it has a unique hull flare at the bow to boost its ability to cut through waves, and a pointed stern to assist it in tracking and gliding through the water.
-The hull has a dual inverted keel design that is very similar to the Wilderness Systems Aspire 105, helping this relatively flush-bottomed hull to track and glide more efficiently.
-It glides well, it's just not the best.
+The hull is flat for the most part, but it has a unique flare at the bow to boost its ability to cut through waves and a pointed stern to assist it in tracking and gliding through the water.
+The hull has a dual inverted keel design, helping this relatively flush bottom to track and glide more efficiently.
+It glides well; it's just not the best.

-If you are looking for an identical kayak built for a little more speed with better tracking, increased glide, and more storage, we suggest some of the larger and heavier models in the Tarpon fleet such as the Tarpon 120, or 140.
-In order to improve tracking, it is also possible to add a rudder to the Tarpon kayak with the purchase of the XL Rudder kit.
+To improve tracking, it is also possible to add a rudder to the Tarpon by purchasing the XL Rudder kit.
 An expensive accessory, it may well be worth your expense for those looking to improve tracking for comfort, fishing, or photography.

 Maneuverability